Smile 2

 Smile 2 still

 Smile 2 feels redundant, with so many fake outs that we soon distrust everything we see.
 That could be frustrating for viewers but it’s smart on Finn’s part; it puts us in Skye’s headspace, where the world before us cannot be trusted and slowly drives us mad.
 It also sets a horrifying precedent that manipulates the viewer into squirming in anticipation over what we know will happen.
 However recurrent it may be, it’s consistently scary and often shocking despite itself.
 Finn, who adopts the same fastidious, uncanny style as Longlegs director Osgood Perkins, teams with cinematographer Charlie Sarroff to deliver swiveling camera movements and upside-down angles to remind us that much of Smile 2 takes place in a distorted version of reality.
-The film’s jarring imagery is accompanied by deafening blasts on Cristobal Tapia de Veer’s score to produce an unavoidable but inevitable jump scare (a cheap if effective trick).
+The film’s jarring imagery is accompanied by deafening blasts on Cristobal Tapia de Veer’s score to produce an unavoidable and inevitable jump scare (a cheap if effective trick).
 But it’s the smaller moments, such as one where Skye struggles to forcibly pull out an IV, that made me squirm the most.
 Best of all, and quite dissimilar from Perkins, Finn embeds a sense of humor and levity beneath the terror that crops up unexpectedly—often courtesy of Dylan Gelula, who plays Skye’s estranged best friend.

 The sequel’s use of a distressed pop star, and even some of Lester Cohen’s production design, cannot help but bring Brady Corbet’s Vox Lux (2018) to mind.
 But the comparison is mostly superficial, with Corbet’s film being an investigation of celebrity and Finn’s film being a metaphor for recovery, post-traumatic stress disorder, and maladaptive guilt.
 But like Vox Lux, Smile 2 boasts some convincing concert stages, flashy costumes, and original music (complete with catchy songs about tragedy and having a broken mind).
 However, if the primary function of the sequel is to scare audiences with a spookily fun time, then Finn achieves what he set out to accomplish.
 No matter how repetitive and familiar the sequel is when placed next to the first entry, it’s consistently scary and frequently disturbing.
 If nothing else, it proves that, sometimes, being a good copy can have the same result as the original.